ProdPreva1l/ResentPrelude/docs/Server-Implementation.md

 ## General
 - All packets are sent over the PluginMessage channels
-- All channels use the `resent:` namespace (Example: `resent:totem_tweaks`)
+- All channels use the `PRE` namespace (Example: `PRE|TTOT`)
-- Your plugin must depend on `BukkitResentAPI`
+- Your plugin must depend on `PreludeAPI`
-- You must run `ResentAPI.getInstance().validateConnection(Actor actor)` sometime in the connection phase, preferably the on join event to avoid conflicts
+- You must run `Prelude.getInstance().validateConnection(Actor actor)` sometime in the connection phase, preferably the on join event to avoid conflicts

-All methods that require a player use the `Actor` object you can obtain an Actor by adding [BukkitAdapter.java](/bukkit/src/main/java/info/preva1l/resentclientapi/BukkitAdapter.java) to your project or more simply by using `ResentAPI.getInstance().getActor(playersUUID)`
+All methods that require a player use the `Actor` object you can obtain an Actor by adding [PlayeAdapter.java](/Bukkit-Adapter/src/main/java/info/preva1l/prelude/adapter/PlayerAdapter.java) to your project or more simply by using `Prelude.getInstance().getActor(playersUUID)`

 ## Mod Details
 - All mods have the same base data, these are `init`, `disable` or an empty data field